describo/describo.github.io/src/docs/guide/register.md

 ::: tip Info

-Be sure to read the page - [/docs/guide/data-processing](/docs/guide/data-processing) - to learn about the services used and where your data is processed.
+Be sure to read the page - [Register with describo.cloud](/docs/guide/data-processing) - to learn about the services used and where your data is processed.

 :::